Entanglement of Identical Particles and the Detection Process: Introduction

+Entanglement and the indistinguishability of particles lead to a variety of counter-intuitive quantum many-body phenomena.
+Entanglement manifests itself most prominently in measurements at remote detectors that exhibit stronger correlations than allowed by local and realistic theories \cite{Bell:1964pt}.
+Such \emph{quantum correlations} imply the principle impossibility to assign a \emph{physical reality} \cite{Ghirardi:2003uq}, {\it i.e.}~a complete set of physical properties, to an entangled particle individually -- a virtually unsettling consequence \cite{PhysRev.47.777}.
+For example, the polarization of a photon that is entangled to the electronic state of an atom does not possess a value before its measurement.

+Similarly, it is impossible to assign an identifying label to any particle in a system of two or more identical particles, and the many-body wave-function has to be (anti)symmetrized for (fermions) bosons \cite{Messiah:1964ys}.
+Again, a postulate of quantum mechanics dictates our very description of reality and sets strict bounds on the information that we can retrieve from a quantum system.
+In this article, we deal with the \emph{physical} consequences of the symmetrization postulate for entanglement, which are insinuated by the aforementioned analogy.

-Entanglement manifests itself most counterintuitively in measurements at remote detectors which exhibit correlations stronger than allowed by realistic local theories \cite{Bell:1964pt}.
-For different types of particles, like electrons and protons, i.e. non-identical particles, entanglement can be defined rigorously \cite{werner1989qse}.
-Since the particles which carry the entangled degrees of freedom are intrinsically distinct, they have an undetachable, definite \emph{identity}.
-The measurement of one particle can unambiguously be assigned to the density matrix acting on this particle's Hilbert space.
-The wave function of identical particles, however, has to be (anti)symmetrized for (fermions) bosons.
-Hence, the above identification of particles and Hilbert spaces breaks down.
-Instead, one must find other distinctive properties that allow to discriminate the particles.
-If two particles are localized far from each other, they define two distinguishable entities, related unambiguously to one local detector each.
-Between these entities, entanglement can be defined rigorously.
-The (anti)symmetrization procedure then does not affect any observable, and can thus be neglected.
+For different types of particles, like electrons and protons, {\it i.e.}~non-identical particles, entanglement can be defined rigorously \cite{Werner:1989ve}.
+Since the particles that carry the entangled degrees of freedom are intrinsically distinct, they have an undetachable, definite \emph{identity} and can thus be \emph{labeled}: they possess well-defined properties such as rest mass or charge by which they can be discriminated unambiguously.
+Consequently, any measurement on one particle can be assigned to the density matrix that acts on the Hilbert space of this particle.
+The abstract quantum-information paradigm of parties that control quantum systems \cite{Nielsen:2000fk} -- here: particle properties measured by detectors -- can be applied immediately for an analysis of the physical situation.